 For more details, go here: The Small Business Digital Manager – How To Get Better Results Online

-So … you have decided that you need a website.
+So … you’ve decided that you want a web presence for your business.

 Let’s start, then, with an overview of the website planning process.

-After downloading and printing out the website planning flowchart, grab some sheets of paper and a pen, or whatever you takes notes on, so you can jot down your thoughts and ideas as we take you through the process.
-Also, make sure to shut out all distractions over the next 20-35 minutes.
+We recommend downloading and printing the Website Planning Flowchart by clicking on the link below.
+After downloading and printing the website planning process chart, grab some paper and a pen or whatever you use to take notes, so you can write down your thoughts and ideas as we go through the process.

 Step 1 – Define Your Website Goals

-No matter what kind of site you want to build, the first step is to define one or more clear goals for your website and make it as specific as possible.
+No matter what type of website you are planning to build, the first step is to define clear goals for your online business and to make these as specific as you can.

 Ask yourself the following:

-- Capture new leads – you may need a simple site built with a “squeeze” page (landing page) or an information page and a lead capture form where all of your traffic gets sent to,
+- Build a list of subscribers – you may need just a simple site with a “squeeze” page (landing page) or lead generation form, or a one-page sales letter with a lead capture form where you will direct all of your traffic and visitors to using different marketing methods.

-Write this goal down in your process chart (in “Your Website Goals” section) as “Goal 1“.
+Write down this goal on your planning sheet (in “Your Website Goals” section) as “Goal 1“.

-Now, go back over your list and repeat this process to find two more goals and list these on your flowchart as “Goal 2” and “Goal 3“.
+Now, go back to your list and repeat this process to find at least two more goals and list these on your planning sheet as “Goal 2” and “Goal 3“.